About Monthly Catalog of U.S. Government Publications, 1895-1976

 The Monthly Catalog is a finding aid only, and does not include full text for any of the publications included.
 However, it is intended that in future links will be included to digitized government documents elsewhere.

-Status and Known Issues [June 2008]
+Status and Known Issues [December 2008]

 1. Some entries which are not perfectly fielded, such as a publication date which also contains the place of publication.